CyberPhoenix90/aurum/README.md

 * Aurum does most of the data management overhead for you, saving time and allowing to focus on what matters: Implementing your business logic

-* Aurum.js has very few concepts and a small API, you can get a full understanding of Aurum.js in record time.
+* Aurum has very few concepts and a small API, you can get a full understanding of Aurum.js in record time.

+* Aurum is completely built around the stream pattern, pipe your data from the backend over adapters all the way into the DOM

 ## Browser support
 * All chromium based browsers